Craig Latta

 EC2 cloud.
 I also developed connectivity with the outside

-audio.
+and RTP.
 The system is built with the Croquet virtual worlds

 framework.